How do Beginners Learn Animation?

 Getting Started with Animation

 Some industry-standard animation software includes Adobe Creative Cloud, Autodesk Maya, and Blender.
-Access to these animation tools will be necessary for many beginner animation courses.
+Access to these tools will be necessary for many beginner animation courses.
 Some education facilities offer students computers with software preloaded, while others will expect students to supply a subscription or license to animation software.
 You may also need to purchase course materials or an external hard drive to save your coursework and demo reel.
-Other materials you may want can include drawing supplies like sketch pads, colored pencils, and watercolors, a stylus pen for your mobile device, and books on animation for your library.
+Other materials you may want include drawing supplies like sketch pads, colored pencils, and watercolors, a stylus pen for your mobile device, and books on animation for your library.

 The First Steps When Learning Animation